logesh21n/Taurus/README.md

 ## Overview

-`Taurus` is a command-line utility designed to automate the process of gathering subdomain information and performing reconnaissance on specified domains.
-It integrates multiple tools and techniques to identify subdomains, check their availability, and assess their security posture.
+**Taurus** is a command-line utility designed to automate the process of gathering subdomain information and also performing reconnaissance on specified domains.
+It integrates multiple tools and web archieves to identify subdomains, check their availability, and assess their security posture.

+> There is nothing new in this tool, but it saves your time and makes your subdomain enumeration process easier, thereby expanding your attack surface.

 ## Features

-- **Subdomain Enumeration**: Utilizes various tools like `subfinder`, `interlace`, `sublist3r`, and `amass` to discover subdomains.
-Also performs `github` recon.
+- **Subdomain Enumeration**: Utilizes various tools like `subfinder`, `interlace`, `sublist3r`, `web archieves` and `rapidns` to discover subdomains.

-- **Data Collection**: Retrieves subdomain data from multiple sources, including web services and public datasets.
 - **Alive Check**: Checks the live status of discovered subdomains using `httpx`.
+- **Data Collection**: Retrieves subdomain data like `dead urls`, `active urls` and also `crawling` the domains from multiple sources, including web services and public datasets.
+- **Finding Secrets**: It will find secrets in JS files like `api keys`, `access tokens`, `secret keys` and many more.
-- **Vulnerability Scanning**: Optionally performs Nmap scans on valid subdomains to identify potential vulnerabilities.
-This process can take time.
+- **Vulnerability Scanning**: Optionally performs Nmap scans on valid subdomains to identify vulnerabilities.
+This process will take time to complete.
 - **Output Management**: Consolidates results into organized output files for easy analysis.

 # Installation Instructions for Taurus